mriale/PyDPainter/docs/menus/src/picture.md

 Key: `Shift-S`
 ## [Screen Format...](screenformat.md)

+Changes the display format emulated by **PyDPainter**.
+This is the same request as `New` but – trying – to keep the current drawing.
 ## About...
 Displays the program's About requester showing the program version number, the author's name, the copyright notice and licence.

+*Note that versions with the suffix* dev *are development versions.
+You can test the latest functions and hunt for bugs.*

 ## Quit
 Exits PydDPainter.